aegis-icons/misc/style_guide.md

 ### Emojis

-Use GitHub's emoji shortcodes (examples: :+1: `:+1:`, :warning: `:warning:`), because these work more consistently across the different platforms.
+Use GitHub's emoji shortcodes (example: :+1: `:+1:`), because these work more consistently across the different platforms.

 > _Example:_ in Android, directly inserted emojis sometimes might use one colored font or not display at all).